Turmeric and Curcumin: Safety and precautions - CancerChoices

 Safety and precautions

 Curcumin is generally regarded as safe by the US Food and Drug Administration (FDA).
-Medical supervision is recommended at doses higher than those typically found in foods.
+Medical supervision is recommended with doses higher than those typically found in foods.

 Epidemiological evidence and several clinical trials have found minimal side effects with oral curcumin up to 12 grams per day over several months.1Lao CD, Rufin MT et al. Dose escalation of a curcuminoid formulation.
 BMC Complementary and Alternative Medicine 2006;6:10.
 Short-term intravenous use of liposomalvery tiny, fat-like particles used as delivery enhancers for some vitamins, minerals, and micronutrients to improve transport into the bloodstream curcumin appears to be safe up to a dose of 120 mg/m2.
 Changes in red blood cells may indicate toxicity at higher doses.2Storka A, Vcelar B et al. Safety, tolerability and pharmacokinetics of liposomal curcumin in healthy humans.
 International Journal of Clinical Pharmacology and Therapeutics.
 2015 Jan;53(1):54-65.